 The problem that needs to be solved is how to fill in the missing values of a participant in a multidimensional psychological test (i.e., scales that consist of a number of subscales) in which each subscale is made up of a number of Likert-type items.
 For this purpose, various MI approaches can be used.
 In our simulation studies presented below, we use two approaches: Hot-deck Multiple Imputation (HD-MI), and Predictive mean matching (PMM-MI).

-Single Hot-deck imputation was developed for item nonresponse in the Income Supplement of the Current Population Survey, initiated in 1947 (Ono & Miller, 1969).
+Single hot-deck imputation was developed for item nonresponse in the Income Supplement of the Current Population Survey, initiated in 1947 (Ono & Miller, 1969).
 A recent review of different techniques of hot-deck imputation can be found in Andridge and Little (2010).
 Hot-deck replaces missing values in incomplete cases (donees) with observed values from donors in the same data set to create a complete data set.
 In some versions, the donor is selected randomly from a set of potential donors (the donor pool).
 In other versions, a single donor is identified and values are imputed from that individual, who is usually the “nearest neighbor” based on some metric.
 Siddique and Belin (2007) point out the following benefits of hot-deck imputation: (1) imputations tend to be realistic since they are based on values observed elsewhere; (2) imputations will not be outside the range of possible values; and (3) it is not necessary to define an explicit model for the distribution of the missing values.
 They conclude that, because of the simplicity of the hot-deck approach and these desirable properties, it is a popular method of imputation, especially in large-sample survey settings where there is a large pool of donors.
 As psychological tests are frequently multidimensional scales (i.e., scales that consist of a number of subscales) that consist of a number of Likert-type items, hot-deck imputation is a simple and convenient procedure for dealing with missing responses: (a) hot-deck imputation can easily be implemented even if the number of items is large (a typical situation in multidimensional scales); (b) a large sample is available from which potential donors can be taken; and (c) all the imputations will be in the range of specific values used in the Likert-type items.

 Single hot-deck imputation can be generalized to become a multiple imputation procedure: Hot-deck Multiple Imputation (HD-MI), also known as K-nearest-neighbors hot-deck imputation.
 This is an imputation technique in which missing values in incomplete cases (donees) are replaced with observed values from donors in the same data set to create K complete data sets.
 HD-MI has been shown to improve the simplest approaches, and it has remained a popular option in many applications (Aittokallio, 2010).
 Like single HD imputation, HD-MI is a simple and convenient procedure for dealing with missing responses.

-Predictive mean matching (PMM) (Rubin, 1986) is a hot-deck imputation method in which observed values for Y are regressed on a set of observed variables X. Then, predicted values for Y are calculated for all Y using the regression parameters calculated for the observed data.
+Predictive mean matching (PMM) (Rubin, 1986) could at some extend be defined as a hot-deck imputation method: the main difference is that observed values for Y are regressed on a set of observed variables X. Then, predicted values for Y are calculated for all Y using the regression parameters calculated for the observed data.
 Finally, missing Y values are imputed using observed values of Y whose predicted values most closely match the predicted values of the respondents with missing data.
 The set of predictor variables X to be used to predict variable Y must be correlated with variable Y. Each variable Y to be imputed can use a different set of predictor variables X.